jwvogt/nvim-settings/README.md

 ```

-To update the repo with any changes, run `get_current.sh` to copy your local `.nvimrc` and `.config/nvim/init.vim` to this directory.
+To upload your local changes to the repo, run `get_current.sh` to copy your local `.nvimrc` and `.config/nvim/init.vim` to this directory.